jian-shu-lab/GenVinci/README.md

 ## To-do-list (coming soon!)

+- [x] Upload the finetuning and image generation code
 - [ ] Upload the pretrained model checkpoints and datasets
 - [ ] Provide the pretraining code
 - [ ] Finetuning examples for multi-modal integration, cell type annotation, and other tasks